Middletown Historical Sketch

 After the Civil War, several railroads were built through Middletown.
-The first of these, the Middletown, Unionville & Water Gap was completed in December 1867, and operates today as the Middletown & New Jersey.
-The New York & Oswego Midland, which later became the New York, Ontario & Western (O&W), was completed in 1873, Middletown’s Elisha P. Wheeler driving the ceremonial last spike.
+The first of these, the Middletown, Unionville, and Water Gap was completed in December 1867, and operates today as the Middletown and New Jersey.
+The New York and Oswego Midland, which later became the New York, Ontario and Western (O&W), was completed in 1873, with Middletown's Elisha P. Wheeler driving the ceremonial last spike.
 Middletown later became the site of a large railroad yard and shop facilities for the line which was abandoned in 1957.
-The Middletown & Crawford, running from Middletown to Pine Bush, was opened in late 1871.
+The Middletown and Crawford, running from Middletown to Pine Bush, was opened in late 1871.
 It was later purchased by the Erie, inherited by Conrail, and abandoned in 1978.
-An attempt by the Middletown & New Jersey to purchase the line was not successful and the rails were ripped up.
+An attempt by Middletown and New Jersey to purchase the line was not successful and the rails were ripped up.

 In 1863, operation of the tannery was moved from Canal Street to Fulton Street by Lewis Moore.
 He sold the business to the Howell-Hinchman Co. in 1866 who enlarged the operation considerably.
 The building was further expanded after it was acquired by the Horton family.
 Operations ended about 1937.
 The large factory building at 9-29 Canal Street some still refer to as the Borden's Building began as a much smaller structure erected by the Orange County Milk Association in 1869.
 This was sold to the Anglo-Swiss Condensed Milk Co.
 (Nestles) in 1882 who much enlarged the plant, and to Borden's in 1902 who made their own additions to the building.